 - If you are having a side conversation, consider using the chatbox.

 - If you are giving instructions– the web address of the game, for example, be sure to type it in the chatbox.

 - Mute other notifications that have sound on your computer.
 No one needs to hear your group chat going off every couple of minutes.

 Give Some Time for Everyone to Check-in

 Suggest that everyone go around — How are they doing this week?
 What is new?
 Any fun announcements?
 Everyone can get in on questions and conversation, but make it a pass the virtual talking-stick kind of situation so that everyone feels like they are connecting.

 Consider the Features of the Video Chat

-Most video chats have a screen share feature.
+Most video chats have a screen share feature that will make many games you can play with friends online easier.
 As I mentioned above, this can be super useful for the host to set up one device to screen share the game.
 Put this device on mute.
 Use a second device to play along + participate.

-Zoom has this feature and I am not sure about others.
+Zoom has this feature, and I am not sure about others.
 You can create breakout rooms!
 Here is a tutorial on how the host can do this.
-This is super useful if you have a larger group to break out into smaller groups similar to what you would do at a party.
+Breakout rooms are super useful if you have a larger group to break out into smaller groups similar to what you would do at a party.
 Come back to the central group and then break out to another group.
-It seems silly, but if you are on a call with 8+ people and not playing a game this feature is a lifesaver.
+It seems silly, but if you are on a call with 8+ people and not playing a game, this feature is a lifesaver.

 Most Importantly — Have fun!